8 Tips to Overcome Self-Doubt

 Silence Your Inner Critic

 The voice in your head can motivate you to work harder and do better.
 But most often, it is harsh and judgmental.
 Your mind is a powerful thing and in a second it can crush your self-worth.
-Negative thoughts slowly chip away at your confidence and worsen your self-doubt.
+Negative thoughts slowly chip away at your self-confidence and worsen your self-doubt.

 Be Kind to Yourself